PraiseKemi/PraiseKemi/README.md

 # 💫 About Me:
-Hi there! 👋<br>I'm Praise—though you can call me Kemi if you'd like.<br>I'm an aspiring Front-end Developer and Developer Advocate, passionate about building and improving my skills.
+Hi there! 👋<br>I'm Praise—though you can call me Kemi if you'd like.<br>I'm a Front-end Developer and aspiring Developer Advocate, passionate about building and improving my skills.
 I'm always eager to collaborate, especially on projects that involve APIs and push me to learn more.<br><br>What I'm about:<br>📌 Continuously learning and growing my technical knowledge.<br>📌 Seeking challenges that help me evolve as a developer.<br><br>Fun facts:<br>🌸 Coding keeps me on my toes, and I love it.<br>🌸 I'm into flatlay photography—it’s my creative outlet.<br>🌸 Music?
 Total therapy for the soul.

 ## 🌐 Socials: